Why Naturopathic Medicine?

 About Naturopathic Medicine

 The long answer: Naturopathic Medicine is a system of primary health care that addresses the underlying causes of disease, emphasizes prevention, honours the self-healing process, and engages the patient and practitioner in a therapeutic relationship.
 This philosophy addresses the whole person, not just an isolated set of symptoms.
-To illustrate using a metaphor, Naturopaths are your body’s master gardener.
+To illustrate using a metaphor, Naturopaths are your body’s consulting master gardener.
 In order to keep a plant healthy, you need to support the basic and essential foundation: the roots and soil.
 Similarly, if a plant is not healthy, gardeners know to return and address these same foundational elements.
 Naturopathic medicine approaches patients in the same way, spending time particularly addressing the foundational elements of daily health: nutrition, sleep, movement, and genetics.
 Predisposition, triggers, and physiological processes can affect the roots and soil and result in imbalance or dysfunction at the stem, working its way to the leaves or flowers.
-This change in leaves, representing the signs and symptoms that we group together and call disease, is often what is addressed first in the conventional healthcare system through pharmaceutical prescription.
 While palliation of symptoms may be necessary part of therapeutic treatment, it neglects the fundamental aspects of health that reside in the roots of the plant.
 Not all plants or patients with similar symptoms have the same imbalance at the root level.
 Naturopathic medicine aims to provide proactive and personalized assessment, treatment, and prevention of chronic health issues while taking into account the needs, goals, and unique considerations of the individual.

 Naturopathic therapies are supported by research drawn from peer-reviewed journals from many disciplines, blending centuries-old traditional knowledge and philosophy with modern leading-edge research on health and human systems.
 The Naturopathic Toolbox is eclectic and includes modalities such as diet, nutritional supplementation, lifestyle or environmental modification, herbs, acupuncture, counselling, mind-body practices and visualization techniques, hydrotherapy, and homeopathy.
 When appropriate, NDs may recommend laboratory testing in-house or through a lab.